Insuring Two or More Cars

 Insuring Multiple Cars: What Doesn't Qualify

 You can't add friends, neighbors or distant relatives who don't live with you to your policy.
-Each person must have a legitimate connection to the household or a financial interest in the vehicles being insured.
+Everyone on your policy needs to live in your household or have a financial stake in the vehicles you're insuring.

 • Vehicles owned by different people who don't live in the same household